PolusAI/image-tools/polus-label-to-vector-plugin/README.md

-# Label-to-Vector  plugin
+# Label to Vector  plugin
-* This plugin converts a labelled image to vector field.The plugin stores the vector field  as well as the label since the label is required for the training plugin.
-It's opposite  of what vector-label plugin does.
-This plugin is also starting point for cellpose segmentation training plugin.
+This Wipp plugin converts a labelled image to vector field.This is accomplished by iterating through  masks in a tile.
+Vector filed is concatenation of  the horizontal ,vertical gradients and cell probability.
-* This plugin  iterates through slices of masks in a labelled array  and computes the horizontal and vertical gradients.
+The gradients are computed by starting a diffusion process  at the center of masks.

-* The gradients are computed by starting a diffusion process  at the center of masks.
-Plugin saves the horizontal, vertical gradients  and cell probability in  chunks as well as labelled image itself.
-Both the arrays are inputs required for cellpose training plugin.
+The output will be a zarr.Each image stored will have a vector field and label since the label is required for  Cellpose segmentation training plugin.

-* This plugin has been tested on bfio version 2.0.4-slim-buster.
+This plugin has been tested on bfio version 2.0.4-slim-buster.

 ## Building
 To build the Docker image for the conversion plugin, run